Adityam582/Adityam582.github.io/_pages/about.md

   - /about.html
 ---

 Welcome to my tiny space on the internet!
-(Last updated: June 21, 2022)
+(Last updated: June 26, 2022)

 Who am I?
 ======
 Greetings 👋, I'm Aditya Mehta (pronounced Aa-Di-T-Ya Me-h-Ta), and I'm a data-driven AI and cloud practitioner.

-I was born and raised in [Ujjain, India](https://en.wikipedia.org/wiki/Ujjain).

-I am currently living in [Koblenz, Germany](https://en.wikipedia.org/wiki/Koblenz).

 I am passionate to use the power of data to help humans take better decisions.

 I love to explore using technologies to help humans capture, transfer and implement ideas in real world.

-One of my Ex-boss (a SVP at Citibank Inc) gave me title of "curious kid".
+One of my Ex-boss (a SVP at Citibank Inc) gave me the title of "curious kid".

 I'm passionately curious.
 I enjoy learning and discovering new things.
 I've found broad ranges of interest because of this.